 Noriana Hermes is currently working as the National Program Coordinator for the Child Advocate Program at the Young Center.
 The Young Center is a champion for the best interests of children who arrive in the United States on their own, from all corners of the world.

 Noriana obtained her Juris Doctor from the University of Puerto Rico-School of Law and she has BSBA in Operations Management from the University of Puerto Rico-Mayagüez Campus.
 Noriana is committed to working with underserved children and helping them access equal opportunities.

-Rachel currently works as the Government & Regulatory Affairs Manager for Cox Communications, and in her free time she enjoys spending time with her family and friends, and watching her seven nieces and nephews play and learn.
-Rachel has volunteered as a Program Coach for Read Better Be Better since 2016.
+Rachel currently works as the Government & Regulatory Affairs Manager for Cox Communications.
+In her free time, Rachel enjoys spending time with her family and friends and watching her seven nieces and nephews play and learn.
+Rachel has volunteered with Read Better Be Better since 2016.

 Rachel and her husband Joe live in the Foote Addition of Central Phoenix and enjoy spending time raising a garden and chickens in their backyard.

 Sophie Allen-Etchart was born in Connecticut but raised and educated in England, receiving her B.A. in Modern Languages from the University of Newcastle-Upon-Tyne.
 Upon graduation, Sophie joined a financial services agency specializing in board-level strategic HR consulting.
 Soon after, Sophie moved to Peru and began managing SKIP, an international development organization.